-Phishing scammers will send fake order receipt emails that look like they’re from well-known retailers.
+Phishing scammers engaged in holiday phishing scams will send fake order receipt emails that look like they’re from well-known retailers.
 The goal is to have a person react emotionally because, either didn’t place the order and are angry and want to resolve the mistake, or because they’re curious and want to see what they may have ordered.

 Either way, the order link provided will typically send the user to a fake sign-in form designed to steal login credentials or a malware-laden website.

 Online holiday purchases mean order tracking notices come in at a higher rate than the rest of the year.
 Scammers take advantage of this by sending phishing designed to look like it’s from a company such as UPS.

 The link will take the user to a malicious site that can download ransomware, spyware, or another type of malware.

 Charities often take advantage of the giving spirit of the holiday season to increase their outreach efforts.
 Phishing scammers send out fake donation requests with heartfelt images to try to get someone to not only give them money, but also to give them their credit card details.

 If employees or companies want to donate, it’s always best to do it through a reputable organisation and by going directly to their site, not through an email link.